lhartfiel/fixednavbar/readme.md

 To use, add a class of 'menu' to your navigation div.
 To do this, go to your html file and add a class attribute within your nav tags:

 	<nav class="menu"></nav>

-2.
 ###ADD IDs to Your HTML
 You will need to add an id attribute to each of your navigation links.
-The name of the id is not important, but you will need to add one on each link.
+The name of the id is not important, but you will need to add ones on each link.
 An example is provided below.

 	<li id="home">Home</li>